raajrajnish/Neo4J/README.md

 </p>

-### Relationship

-- Describe a connection between a source node and a target node.
+**Relationship** provide directed, named connections between two node entities (for example, Person LOVES Person).
-- Relationships always have a direction (one direction).
+    - Relationships always have a direction, a type, a start node, and an end node, and they can have properties, just like nodes.
+    - Nodes can have any number or type of relationships without sacrificing performance.
+    - Although relationships are always directed, they can be navigated efficiently in any direction.
     - Relationships must have a type (one type) to define (classify) what type of relationship they are.
     - Nodes and relationships can have properties (key-value pairs), which further describe them.
     - It is possible for a node to have a relationship to itself.

 <p align="center">
   <img src="https://neo4j.com/docs/getting-started/_images/graph_example_relationship-arr.svg"/>